Davi-Massaru/IRIS_REST_Documentation/README.md

 <img src="https://github.com/Davi-Massaru/IRIS_REST_Documentation/blob/main/READMEFILES/DocumentationMethodSample.png?raw=true"></img>

-Note: no one Annotations is required
+Note: annotations are optional

 ### ResponseBody And RequestBody

-These annotations work as %RegisteredObject interpreters, input the reference of your class as a value, and the application will try to convert them to a representative JSON structure based on the object's Properties.
+These annotations work as %RegisteredObject interpreters.
+To use them, input the reference of your class as a value and the application will try to convert them to a representative JSON structure based on the object's Properties.

 Sample: